macey26/100-days-of-code/r1-log.md

 So amazed I made it through 100Days, I couldn't have done it without the support of the #100DaysOfCode community.
 Thank you

+###R2D1
+Finished off Etch A Sketch game For @TheOdinProject, tidied up the code as well.

+Starting round 2 of #100DaysOfCode, so excited.